-The Applied Behavioral Analysis (ABA) Program is a scientific, data-based approach in which behavioral interventions are applied to modify behavior across several settings.
-Research has shown that these behavioral interventions can enhance skills in the areas of social interactions and communication, play, self-help, and academics.
+The Applied Behavioral Analysis (ABA) Program is a scientific, research-based approach in which behavioral interventions are applied to modify behavior across several settings.
+Data has shown that these behavioral interventions can enhance skills in the areas of social interactions and communication, play, self-help, and academics.

 ABA sessions can help: